-- 14) What other early intervention activities occur during those visits? - 15) Please take a moment to think about the family.
-If you were to ask this family what outcomes are important to them, what do you think they would say? - 16) For each of the outcomes that the service coordinator identifies, respond with:
+l.
+Please take a moment to think about the tamily.
+If you were to ask this family what outcomes are impor rtant to them, what do you think they would say?
+2. For each of the outcomes that the ser rvice coordinator ic lentifies, respond with: "You said that was an important outcome for the family."

-You said that was an important outcome for the family.
+• How close is the family to reaching that outcome?

-- How close is the family to reaching that outcome? - Who on the team helped reach that outcome? - How did service coordination help the family reach that outcome - Did anything else happen that helped the family reach that outcome? - How long did it take to accomplish that outcome? - 17) If service coordination were working its absolute best for this family, how would you know it?
+- Who on the team helped reach that outcome? - How did service coordination help the family reach that outcome? - Did anything else happen that helped the family reach that outcome? - How long did it take to accomplish that outcome? - If service coordination were working its absolute best for this family, how would you know it?

-Activity 4.3 Train staff to score
+Activity 4.3 - Train staff in interview protocol and data collection procedures

-Staff were trained in the protocol and scoring procedure for the family and service coordinator interviews on August 1, 2001.
+Staff were trained in the protocol and data collection procedure for the family and service coordinator interviews on August 1, 2001.
 This training session was held at the University of Connecticut.
 Participants included all individuals who would potentially be conducting interviews, including Kathleen Whitbread, Jenn Root, Marisol Cruz St. Juste, Cindy Mazzarella, Alissa Zolad, Phoebe Teare, Glenn Gabbard, Kathy Klingerman, and Nancy Gordon.

-Activity 4.5 and 4.
-6 Schedule and implement visits
+Activities 4.5 and 4.6 - Schedule and implement visits

-Visits were scheduled and implemented beginning August 6, 2001, and are expected to be completed by December 3, 2001.
-Project staff in the four focal states (Massachusetts, North Carolina, Indiana, Connecticut) are conducting 25 family interviews and 25 service coordinator interviews for a total of 100 family interviews and 100 service coordinator interviews across a diverse population of families.
+Visits were scheduled and implemented beginning August 6, 2001, and were completed by March 2002.
+Project staff in the four focal states (Massachusetts, North Carolina, Indiana, Connecticut) conducted 25 family interviews and 25 service coordinator interviews for a total of 100 family interviews and 100 service coordinator interviews across a diverse population of families.
+The most recent Individual Family Service Plan (IFSP) was requested to complete the data set for each family.